stalepig/deep-mucosal-imaging/README.md

 Convenience plugins for FIJI/ImageJ to reconstruct, explore, and analyze extended imaging volumes of colon

 # Status
-The routines that form the deep-mucosal-imaging project are still in pre-alpha phase, meaning they have not been tested on a wide range of systems or input files, nor have they been debugged for various configurations of user input outside what the initial programmer may idiosyncratically use.
-That being said, the routines in themselves are unlikely to cause severe data loss because they are based on a stable release of FIJI.
+The routines that form the deep-mucosal-imaging project have been used on a Mac installation of FIJI analyzing LSM images captured using a Zeiss LSM700 confocal microscope (running the Zen software).
+The routines have not been tested on other types of systems, but the code should be platform-independent.
+Please communicate your experience with using these plugins, especially any bugs that you encounter so that the software can be improved and be better utilized.
+Feel free to write in for advice or guidance when using this software.

 # Development
 The deep-mucosal-imaging project currently has 1 programmer (Cambrian Liu) who authored the initial versions of the plugins.
 Most current work is still focused on adding features through additional plugins, rather than debugging and refining existing plugins.
-A full documentation of existing plugins is forthcoming.
+A preliminary documentation of existing plugins is available and is continually updated.
 You are welcome to suggest changes or extensions, report bugs, and/or contribute directly to the programming on the project.
 Please contact Cambrian Liu at camliu@chla.usc.edu for all correspondence relating to this software.

 # Organization
 The /dmi directory contains the main plugins to be used in analyzing large microscopy images.